jakartaredhat/wildfly-ee11-tck-runner/README.md

 uses a non-default name.
 If youadd another container configuration for your server, either make it the default or change the `arquillian.launch` system property to the name of your configuration.

+## Running Vechicle tests in IDE
+The jms.core.bytesMsgTopic.*Test are exploring using the appclient and javatest Arquillian protocols to run the existing JavaTest based vehicles as is by subclassing the existing test class.
+Currently the jsp, servlet and ejb vehicles have tests that run.
+You need to point the ts.home property to an EE 10 TCK dist that has been updated for wildfly using the cts-10-mods.